Spring Garden Revival

 Professional Soil Testing & Nutrient Assessment Requirements for West Bridgewater’s Glacial Till & Rocky Upland Soils

 Soil testing is mandatory for responsible nutrient management in West Bridgewater’s glacial till and rocky upland soils.
-Residents and professionals should use the UMass Soil & Plant Nutrient Testing Lab for comprehensive analysis, including pH (typically 5.5–6.5), organic matter (2–4%), and macro/micronutrients.
-The target pH for cool-season grasses is 6.0–7.0, often requiring dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit over 6–12 months.
-The USDA Web Soil Survey identifies local soils as glacial till, marine clay, and urban fill, with variable drainage and seasonal water tables.
-Nutrient management plans must be based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
-Adjust rates for shade (reduce N by 25–30%), traffic, and compaction.
-For soil testing resources, visit:
+The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter, and macro/micronutrients.
+Aim for a pH of 6.0–7.0 for cool-season grasses, applying dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit over 6–12 months.
+Use the USDA Web Soil Survey to identify drainage and organic matter (target 4–6%).
+Develop a written nutrient plan based on test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Adjust for shade (reduce N by 25–30%), traffic, and compaction.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for West Bridgewater

-Fertilizer use in West Bridgewater is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in watershed areas.
-Phosphorus is prohibited except for new lawns or documented deficiencies (soil test <30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, aligning with watershed protection and MS4 compliance.
-Commercial applicators must hold a MA Department of Agricultural Resources (MDAR) Category 36 license, complete specialized training, and maintain business registration with the town.
-Detailed records of applications, weather, and soil test results are required for compliance and liability.
-Commercial operators should carry at least $1M general liability and environmental impairment insurance.
-For licensing information, contact:
+Massachusetts law regulates fertilizer use to protect water quality, with local ordinances in some communities restricting phosphorus except for new lawns or documented deficiencies.
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and register their business with West Bridgewater.
+Maintain detailed records of applications, including weather, soil test results, and product information.
+Liability insurance (minimum $1M per occurrence) and environmental impairment coverage are recommended for all commercial services.

 West Bridgewater Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas